open-zaak/open-zaak-website/README.md

 This site is built using [Gatsby](https://www.gatsbyjs.org/).
 First make sure you have [Node](https://nodejs.org/en/) installed on your machine.
 Then install the dependencies with the `npm install` command.
 After this you can use the `npm start` to start a local webserver and build/update the site.

-The `master` branch of this repository is automatically deployed using Netlify.
+The `master` branch of this repository is automatically deployed the Github pages of this repository using Github actions.
+The workflow for this is configured in `.github/workflows/deploy.yml`.
+More information on how deploy is implemented refer to the examples given here: https://github.com/enriikke/gatsby-gh-pages-action

+Pull request to the `dev` branch of this repository are automatically tested by building the Gatsby site using Github actions.
+The workflow for this is configure in in `.github/workflows/ci.yml`

 ## Localization
 This site has basic multilingual support using the gatsby-plugin-i18n.